 Don't expect too much from EZ fiscal union – and complete the unfinished integration of European capital markets!

-Mathias Hoffmann, Bent E. Sørensen, 9 November 2012
+Mathias Hoffmann, Bent E. Sørensen 09 November 2012

 Do capital gains on international portfolios have risk sharing benefits?
 Evidence from Europe

-Sebnem Kalemli-Ozcan, Bent E. Sørensen, 23 May 2012
+Sebnem Kalemli-Ozcan, Bent E. Sørensen 23 May 2012

 A common currency and harmonised financial regulation has led to increased financial integration in Europe which, according to standard theory, should lead to increased risk sharing, i.e. income and consumption smoothing in the face of country-specific shocks.
 Shocks that hit all countries at the same time cannot be smoothed through integrated financial markets but the impact of country-specific shocks will be diluted if ownership of production units is spread over many countries.

 Financial globalisation has improved international risk sharing

-Robert Flood, Akito Matsumoto, Nancy P. Marion, 12 January 2010
+Robert Flood, Akito Matsumoto, Nancy P. Marion 12 January 2010

 Sharing risk is basic to market economies.
 Many institutions, such as insurance companies and equity and derivatives markets, are designed to spread risk.
 Indications are that markets are pretty good at spreading risk within countries.